 Consider that traveling with a fast ferry is the best option if you want to make the most of your time.

 These speedy types of ferries usually take about 2 hours, while it would take you as much as 4 hours with a slower, regular boat between Santorini and Mykonos.

 How Much Is The Ferry Trip From Mykonos To Santorini

 So, now you might wonder how much it costs to get from Mykonos to Santorini by ferry.
 Of course, when it comes to prices, the time of the year you’re traveling directly affects your fee.
-Prices tend to go up in summer, but also during special holidays such as Easter.
+Prices tend to go up in summer and during special holidays such as Easter.

 Often, these companies showcase special offers to lesser-known islands, too, and it can be a good source of inspiration if you’re looking to add more Greek islands to your itinerary.

 If you prefer to book directly with the ferry line instead, keep in mind that almost every ferry company now gives you the possibility to buy your e-ticket online.
 If you go this route, make sure to print it at home and then collect it at the port a couple of hours before the departure.

 Ports Of Departure And Arrival

 When it comes to your port of call, remember that there are two different ports, both in Mykonos and Santorini.
 However, most ferries depart from the Athinios Port in Santorini (also known as the new port), while the port of Fira is usually used by cruise ships.

-On Mykonos Island, ferries normally arrive at the New Port, located just a few minutes from Mykonos Town.
+On Mykonos Island, ferries typically arrive at the New Port, located just a few minutes from Mykonos Town.

 Ferry Companies Connecting Mykonos And Santorini

 Hellenic SeaJets Ferries

 Hellenic Sea Jets is one of the most important companies traveling the Mykonos-Santorini ferry route.
-They offer as many as 4 direct ferries connecting both islands daily.
+They offer as many as four direct ferries connecting both islands daily.
 The trip can last from 2 to 3.5 hours, depending on the vessel of your choice.